 This event will have a door prize, a copy of "Mediation in Australia" by Laurence Boulle and Rachael Field.

 About the presenters

-As the CEO of Resolution Institute, Fiona oversees the wide range of Resolution Institute services, builds relationships with important stakeholders, represents the interests of members and supports the Board in responding to the needs of members and the community.
+Fiona Hollier is the CEO of Resolution Institute.
+She oversees the wide range of Resolution Institute services, builds relationships with important stakeholders, represents the interests of members and supports the Board in responding to the needs of members and the community.
 Fiona’s 26 years’ experience as a dispute resolver gives her very helpful first-hand knowledge of how satisfying and how challenging it is to be a dispute resolution professional.

 Laurence Boulle AM is Adjunct Professor at Bond University and ACU Sydney, and Belle Wiese Professor of Legal Ethics at Newcastle Law School.
 He is a practising mediator and FDRP , co-chair of the Australian Dispute Resolution Association, Chair of the National Mediation Conference Board and past chair of NADRAC and the Mediator Standards Board.

 Rachael Field is a Professor in the Law school at the Bond University.
 She is co-director of the Bond Dispute Resolution Centre, a member of the Executive of the Bond Centre for Professional Legal Education, and co-founder of the Australian Dispute Resolution Research Network.
 She is an Australian learning and teaching fellow , a senior fellow of the higher education academy and was the 2013 Queensland women lawyer of the year. * Is no longer presenting due unforeseen circumstances.*